Julien-R44/bentocache/docs/content/docs/introduction.md

 If you like this project, [please consider supporting it by sponsoring it](https://github.com/sponsors/Julien-R44/).
 It will help a lot to maintain and improve it.
 Thanks a lot !

 ## Prior art and inspirations

+Bentocache was inspired by several other caching libraries and systems.
+Especially [FusionCache](https://github.com/ZiggyCreatures/FusionCache), which is probably the most advanced caching library I've ever seen, no matter the language.
+Huge kudos to the author for his amazing work.

 - https://github.com/ZiggyCreatures/FusionCache
 - https://laravel.com/docs/10.x/cache